Locating Maps using Python

 # define the world map centered around India with a low zoom level

-world_map = folium.Map(location=[20, 78], zoom_start=4)
+world_map = folium.Map(location=[20, 78], zoom_start=4)# display world map

 world_map